China Is Genetically Engineering Monkeys With Brain Disorders

 “China had a reputation of being like the Wild West,” says Robert Desimone1, the head of the McGovern Institute for Brain Research at MIT, who first visited the country in 2001.
 Concerns about fake data, fake peer review, fake research chemicals, and loose ethical standards have all dogged Chinese science.
 But, Desimone says, “the situation is changing radically.”
 Recent investments in science have drawn Chinese graduate students and postdocs back from the West, and they have brought Western standards with them.
 Collaborations with American researchers, like the one Feng and Desimone have going at the Shenzhen Institutes of Advanced Technology, have also introduced Western standards to Chinese research institutions.

-Feng says his research at SIAT was reviewed by a committee similar to the Institutional Animal Care and Use Committees (IACUC), which are required to oversee federally funded animal research in the United States.
+Feng says his collaborators’ research at SIAT was reviewed by a committee similar to the Institutional Animal Care and Use Committees (IACUC), which are required to oversee federally funded animal research in the United States.
 Though IACUCs are largely made up of scientific experts, they do include local community members, and any committee member can voice ethical objections.
 “We set up the standards,” Feng says—meaning that his group requires its collaborators to meet or exceed U.S. standards.

 The breeding facility where the Shank3 monkeys were born is also accredited by the Association for Accreditation of Laboratory Animal Care, an international nonprofit that oversees animal welfare in labs.
 The standards cover everything from euthanasia practices to the width of hallways in a lab.
 Desimone and other scientists who had been there gushed to me about the facilities, and by the time our car pulled into the gate I had heard multiple stories about the fruit, toys, and fresh-made steamed buns supplied to the monkeys.